CentroDL/godot/w03/d01/student/dont_know_why/description.md

                                              # 15. What does `request`
                                              #     represent?
                                              # 16. What is `url`?
+# 8. stderr will point wherever logger points to, else to its default log file
+# 9. logger is an object that writes messages to specific logs
+# 10. error is a method that logs messages to the error stream or file
+# 11. logger prints to the specified error log
+# 12. stderr will output to the default ruby error stream, whereas logger can be aimed to specific places
+# 13. logger.error logs to the error log, logger.info logs to the default event log
+# 14. in this context, it is the http request route
+# 15. the specific url
+# 16. uniform resourse locator, or web address
       status 200                  # 17.
 What is `status`?
                                   # 18. What is `status` called on; ie, where
                                   #     are we?
                                   # 19. What does 200 represent?
+# 17. status is an HTTP response code
+# 18. it is called inside the get method
+# 19. 200 means success
       # Test the below with the two requests:
       #   - curl http://localhost:3000?key=value
       #   - curl http://localhost:3000